 It happens all the time: A provider will be discussing health issues with a patient and asks them if they have any additional questions.
 The patient pauses, flushes with color, and says, “Well there is one other thing…”

-It’s an issue that affects as many as 30 million men in the US, but few are comfortable discussing erectile dysfunction, otherwise known as impotence or ED.
-And while the inability to get and keep an erection firm enough for sex might seem like a problem limited to the bedroom, ED can have serious implications in other areas of life as well.
+We get it — erectile dysfunction may not be the most comfortable topic to discuss.
+But it’s important to know that you’re not alone.
+Erectile dysfunction, otherwise known as impotence or ED, is very common and affects as many as 30 million individuals in the U.S. While the inability to get and keep an erection firm enough for sex might seem like a problem limited to the bedroom, ED can have serious implications in other areas of life as well.
 Although occasional impotence isn’t always a sign for concern, ongoing issues can cause stress, affect self-confidence, and contribute to relationship problems.
 Chronic ED can even be a sign of a serious underlying health condition.

-ED doesn’t affect just older men, either.
-In fact, it’s a lot more common in younger men than previously thought.
-One study suggests that ED affects about 26 percent of men under 40.
-But age does seem to be a contributing factor.
-Almost half of men over the age of 75 experience ED, but it’s not an inevitable part of getting older, and it’s treatable at any age.
+ED doesn’t affect just older people either.
+In fact, it’s a lot more common in younger individuals than previously thought.
+One study suggests that ED affects about 26 percent of individuals with penises under 40.
+But age is a significant contributing factor.
+Almost half of people with penises over the age of 75 experience ED, but it’s not an inevitable part of getting older, and it’s treatable at any age.

 There’s a long list of contributing factors that may result in ED.
 Many are physical and include: